-Jasmin Darznik’s debut novel Song of a Captive Bird is a fictional account of Iran’s trailblazing woman poet, Forugh Farrokhzad.
-It was selected as a New York Times Book Review “Editors’ Choice” and appeared on several “Best Of” lists in 2018, including Booklist, Reader’s Digest, and Newsweek.
-Jasmin is also the author of the New York Times bestseller The Good Daughter: A Memoir of My Mother’s Hidden Life.
+Jasmin Darznik is the New York Times bestselling author of The Bohemians (April 2021), a novel that imagines the friendship between photographer Dorothea Lange and her Chinese American assistant in 1920s San Francisco.
+Her debut novel Song of a Captive Bird was a New York Times Book Review “Editors’ Choice” book and a Los Angeles Times bestseller.
+Darznik is also the author of The Good Daughter: A Memoir of My Mother’s Hidden Life.
 Her books have been published in seventeen countries and her essays have appeared in the New York Times, Washington Post, and Los Angeles Times, among others.

 She has been featured in numerous academic journals, newspapers, and popular media, including National Public Radio, The Today Show, New York Times, Newsweek, The Atlantic, Los Angeles Review, San Francisco Chronicle, Cleveland Plain-Dealer, MS., Vogue and other national and international venues.

-Jasmin was born in Tehran, Iran and came to America when she was five years old.
-She holds an MFA in fiction from Bennington College and a Ph.D. in English from Princeton University.
+Darznik was born in Iran and came to America when she was five years old.
+She holds an MFA in fiction from Bennington College, a J.D. from the University of California, and a Ph.D. in English from Princeton University.
 Now a professor of English and creative writing at California College of the Arts, she lives in the San Francisco Bay Area with her family.
-Her next book, a historical novel set in 1920s San Francisco, is forthcoming from Ballantine.

 Dijkstra Literary Agency